Beech Class – Year 3/4

 Welcome to Beech Class!

 Welcome to Beech class!
-We have such an exciting year ahead of us.
 We hope that the information below gives you a good insight into what we will be doing this term.

 Class Teachers: